 At OSU, we include the following categories of individuals as investigators:

-Consultants as listed on sponsored projects and defined by the Office of Sponsored Programs are not considered responsible for the design, conduct or reporting of research, but instead undertake specific tasks that are reviewed by OSU investigators who are designated as responsible for design, conduct and reporting of research.
+Consultants as listed on sponsored projects and defined by the Office of Sponsored Research and Awards Administration (OSRAA) are not considered responsible for the design, conduct or reporting of research, but instead undertake specific tasks that are reviewed by OSU investigators who are designated as responsible for design, conduct and reporting of research.

 Other PHS Components: